 Students need to get the most out of every dollar they can get their hands on.
 Understanding the concepts of the “9 Things” will help students navigate the increasingly troubled financial waters of obtaining your college degree.

-- You've Got To Have A Plan!- Determining needs vs. wants.
+- You've Got To Have A Plan!
+Determine needs vs. wants.

-- Hey, You Got A Dollar I Can Borrow?- Learn about three types of loans that impact most students and graduates.
+- Hey, You Got A Dollar I Can Borrow?
+Three types of loans that impact most students and graduates.

-9 Things About Money & College is a 2 credit hour course that is open to all OU students.
-The course is offered through University College during regular 16 week classes, 8 week classes, and Intersession.
-The course is designed to give students a basic knowledge of personal finance and money management, covering topics such as saving, credit cards, investing, credit scores, buying a home, and other monetary issues that directly affect college students and graduates.
-The goal of the course is to develop financially literate students who will be fiscally secure today and in the future.
+9 Things About Money & College is a 2 credit-hour course offered by University College that is open to all OU students.
+It is available as a 16-week, 8-week or winter/spring course.
+Designed to give students basic knowledge of personal finance and money management, 9 Things covers topics such as saving, credit cards, investing, credit scores, buying a home, and other monetary issues that directly affect college students and graduates.
+The goal of the course is to develop financially literate students who will be fiscally secure today and tomorrow.

 Want more 9 Things?